Diego Ruiz Restrepo: Early and personal life

 Ruiz's mother became pregnant at age 16 and her partner abandoned her.
 Ruiz was raised by his maternal grandparents.
 He studied at the Colegio Carlos Holmes Trujillo, located in Comuna 15, Aguablanca District.
 He worked as a car mechanic for 5 years, being his longest employment.

 Ruiz's mother emigrated to Chile in 2010, and he followed her, posing as a tourist to enter the country 3 years later.
 In this country he had several jobs, mainly related to civil construction.
-At 22, Ruiz professed the Christian faith, like his family, loved and appreciated by the community of the neighborhood where he lives, in Cali.
+At 22, Ruiz professed the Christian faith, like his family, loved and appreciated by the community of the neighborhood where he lived, in Cali.

 Ruiz has a son, Andy, born from a relationship with an Ecuadorian woman in Chile.
-Since 2015, she lived with his brother-in-law in an apartment in La Alameda, in the Santiago commune.
-His brother-in-law described Ruiz as an alcoholic, violent and abusive of his own sister, to whom he was married.
+Starting in 2015, he lived with his sister and brother-in-law in an apartment in La Alameda, in the Santiago commune.
+His brother-in-law described Ruiz as an alcoholic, violent and abusive of his sister,.
 At some point, Ruiz stabbed his sister, his mother, his grandfather and his stepfather.
 His sister has a restraining order against him.

 According to reports, Ruiz was known for constantly getting involved in conflicts in the neighborhood where he lived, such as arguments, even going so far as to threaten neighbors with a melee weapon.
 He also already had a police record for robberies.
 He was involved in robberies, threats and the use of bladed weapons, which prevented him from obtaining a permanent residence visa in Chile.